 according to institutional grading policies at the end of an

-The 12 month period for calculating renewal begins with the fall
+The academic year for calculating renewal begins with the fall

 semester and ends with the summer semester.

-renewal.
-If you lose the scholarship, you cannot regain it at a
+If you lose the scholarship, you cannot regain it at a later

 PROMISE Scholars are not required to reapply to the scholarship